dvlahek/moodle-focused-learning-feature-engineering/README.md

 This regenerates the synthetic inputs, creates `data_dummy/dummy_feature_dataset.csv`, runs the evaluation stages, and writes outputs to `results_dummy/`.

-Quick mode uses 80 trees, 10 environmental permutations, and 5 permutation-tance repeats.
+Quick mode uses 80 trees, 10 environmental permutations, and 5 permutationtance repeats.
 It is intended only to confirm that the pipeline executes.

 ## Paper-aligned configuration